 - fortresses (the peasant fortress Saschiz, the Rupea Fortress).

-Saxons emigrated massively before 1989 (period in which the German ethnics were “bought back” by the FRG) as well as after 1989.
-The uninhabited places were filled by the Roma minority.
-Many churches were left empty and useless.
+Before 1989 and short after, German ethnics were “bought back” by the FRG so the Saxons left the area.
+Later, Roma minority occupied most of the uninhabited places.
+Many churches became empty and useless.
 Most of the churches were damaged by nature and time.

 Nowadays many associations and private persons make efforts to revitalize this heritage and integrate it in the touristic circuit.

 On the facade of some buildings you will see the letters M.E.T.
 It means the Mihai Eminescu Trust supported by His Royal Highness the Prince of Wales.
 He dedicated himself to the protection of the Transylvanian historic heritage by restoring churches, house facades, paved streets, shops and cultural halls.

 We can consider the Hills of Transylvania as one of the last medieval landscapes in Europe.
 They are one of the few savage plateaus of small altitude in Europe, where the non-intensive agriculture sustained this abundance of flora and fauna.